Messages to the Minister: what care-experienced children and young people want from the new government

 • 282 participated through group workshops (run at events like Amplify or locally by CiCCs), and 43 responded individually online

-Read the Messages to the Minister report and summary
+Read the Messages to the Minister key documents

 These documents outline the key messages shared by young people, along with powerful quotes and insight into what they feel needs to change in the care system.